opencord/voltha-docs/overview/deploy-physical.rst

        --namespace voltha --name voltha onf/voltha

-During the install of the core VOLTHA components some containers may “crash” or restart.
+During the install of the core VOLTHA components some containers may "crash" or restart.
 This is normal as there are dependencies, such as the read/write cores cannot start until the ETCD cluster is established and so they crash until the ETCD cluster is operational.
 Eventually all the containers should be in a ``Running`` state as queried by the